 Gingerbread Spice Cookies (Gluten-Free)

-1/3 – 1/2 c coconut flour (depending on desired consistency)
+1/3 – 1/2 c coconut flour (like this; depending on desired consistency)

 1/2 teaspoon cinnamon